avian-annotator/FYP/README.md

 1. Download pgAdmin4 - this is the UI we will use to access/interact with the postgresDB, should we choose to do so manually.
 Postgres is a distribution based of SQL, and all the distributions of SQL have their own slight nauances, and as such you'll need specific UIs like pgAdmin4 to configure the DB, access, etc.
 2. Download docker desktop.
 Then open it.
 3. Set up the .env.local, .env.development.local, .env.mock.local, .env.production.local.
 This is not important, though could be if you want to override things lcoally
+4. run `bun run setup`.
+Install the deps if any of the commands fail.
-4. run `docker-compose up --build`.
-This should start up everything.
+5. run `docker-compose up --build`.
+This should start up everything locally.
-5. Connect pgAdmin4 to your postgres db.
+6. Connect pgAdmin4 to your postgres db.
 Create a database as whatever you set DATABSE_NAME to.
-6. Copy and paste setup.sql and execute it.
+7. Copy and paste setup.sql and execute it.
 This file sets the default admin username and password to be admin and admin respectively.

 If you want the cool terminal thing, make sure to install bun, running `bun install` and then run `bun start` from the root.
 This needs to be fixed with the stuff that I've added since.